MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/autopilot-scenarios.md

 - The device is intended to be used as a kiosk device or by multiple users.
 - If the device isn't going to be assigned to a user.
 - The deployment needs to be automated as much as follow with no user interaction during the deployment process.
 For example, the end-user having to sign into Azure into during the deployment process.
 - Windows Autopilot self-deploying mode uses [TPM attestation](/windows-server/identity/ad-ds/manage/component-updates/tpm-key-attestation) for authentication during the technician flow so only devices that have a supported TPM are supported.
-For this reason, virtual machines (VMs) are not supported even when the VM has a virtual TPM.
+For this reason, virtual machines (VMs) aren't supported even when the VM has a virtual TPM.

 ### Existing devices

 - Windows Autopilot for existing devices isn't a Windows Autopilot deployment itself, but a method to prepare an existing device for an Autopilot deployment.
-As part of the Windows Autopilot for existing devices deployment, a JSON file is added to the device which defines which Autopilot deployment to run once the Windows Autopilot for existing devices deployment is complete.
+As part of the Windows Autopilot for existing devices deployment, a JSON file is added to the device that defines which Autopilot deployment to run once the Windows Autopilot for existing devices deployment is complete.
 - The device doesn't need to be a current Autopilot device.
 - On existing devices that are already part of the environment.
-For example, when repurposing a device and the Windows OS need to be completely reinstalled.
+For example, when repurposing a device and the Windows OS need to be reinstalled.
 - On existing devices where the Windows OS needs to be reinstalled.
 For example, the previous Windows OS installation is corrupted and needs to be reinstalled, or if the hard drive of the device is replaced.
 - For converting devices from hybrid Azure AD join to Azure AD join.
 - When custom images of Windows installations are desired.